nghdavid/miaosha/README.md

 ### How do I implement the queuing system?

-Tool: Redis List and RabbitMQ
+Tool: Redis List and RabbitMQ (Dead Letter Exchange)

 1. If consumer determined the user as successful, consumer would send the user id to waiting queue with dead letter exchange.
 2. If consumer determined the user as standby, consumer would send the user id to redis list.